EBSmash/Project-Bepitone-Client/README.md

 ### ~ December 8 2022: BeppaJ
 BabbaJ is a genious as we all know he is also a strong believer in the power of Bep, so he joins the dev team.
+He continues to rewrite the entire busted api system (thanks dan) and highly optimizes and improves the client code.

 ### Febuary 1 2023: BEP
 Bep is complete, now dan needs to make fingerfucker.